Conscious Healing and Consulting®

 This discussion of findings explores core themes and statements presented in my dissertation research entitled, “Differing Holy Moments: An Inquiry of the Archetypal Numinous in Prenatal Attachment” involving perceiver expression of the numinous phenomena under study.
 A list of term definitions and their corresponding states of maternal consciousness are outlined in Table 1 entitled, “Conscious and Unconscious States of the Archetypal Numinous.”
 The table organizes the themes derived from the dissertation research study into five stages of numinous prenatal attachment experience known as: ego consciousness, ego unconsciousness, the collective unconscious, developing maternal consciousness, and maternal attachment experience.
 Three creative syntheses are presented based upon this iterative and inclusive presentation of data.
 The table provides an explanation of terms from a stimulus pattern perspective that is Jung’s dynamical archetypal process.
 As mentioned in the dissertation manuscript, archetypes are recurring patterns of behavior in the psyche inherited from the brain structure.
 Jung described archetypal patterns as “typical modes of action, and wherever we meet with uniform and regularly recurring modes of action we are dealing with instinct” (Jung, 1931/1969, para.
 273).
 I further explain these recurring patterns and modes of maternal behavior in the discussion of findings entitled, “Archetypal Experiences of Numinosity.”

 Participant experiences of archetypal numinosity are revealed in the story of a composite woman whom I will call “X” in the creative synthesis labeled “Archetypal Experiences of Numinosity.”
-The creative synthesis labeled, “Archetypal Experiences and the Development of Consciousness” shows how numinous experiences render a meaningful connection with a perceiver’s developing consciousness.
+The creative synthesis labeled, “Archetypal Experiences and The Development of Consciousness” shows how numinous experiences render a meaningful connection with a perceiver’s developing consciousness.

 Archetypal Experiences of Numinosity